Date and Time

 Bart Hadder served as a program director at the M.J.
 Murdock Charitable Trust from 2001 – 2015 where he reviewed grant requests from numerous nonprofits in the Northwest, administrated grants, and directed a research program for science teachers.
 Since his retirement from fulltime work he has continued serving the nonprofit community through consulting, presenting, coaching leaders and boards and doing special projects for the Murdock Trust.
 Prior to joining the Murdock Trust, Bart’s first career involved serving as a science teacher both at the middle and high school levels and as the K-12 science coordinator for the Beaverton School District in Oregon.
 He is a graduate of the University of Washington and earned his master’s degree at Portland State University.
 Bart and his wife, Jackie, have two grown children and two grand children and live in the Vancouver, Washington area.

-Adrienne Graham is a Senior Consultant for Central Oregon at the Nonprofit Association of Oregon.
-Based in Sisters, Adrienne has worked with nonprofits for over 12 years as a nonprofit executive director and 20+ years of providing training, consulting and facilitation to the public and private sectors.
+Based in Sisters, Adrienne Graham brings deep experience with nonprofits.
+She served as a nonprofit executive director for over 12 years and for 20+ years has provided training, consulting and facilitation to nonprofits and to the public and private sectors.
 Prior to joining NAO, Adrienne owned Leapfrog Training & Facilitation, a consulting firm that provided strategic planning, leadership development and organizational effectiveness services to nonprofits, community groups and associations, including NAO.

 175 NW Meadow Lakes Dr.